How to Have a Drama-Free Meeting

 Research shows that fear of rejection is one of the top fears among us.
 It has roots in our mammalian brain, where we depend on family and society for survival.
 Back in those days, to be rejected from your family or society can literally be a slow death sentence.

-Our physical environment has revolutionised much faster than our brain.
+Our physical environment has revolutionized much faster than our brain.
 Nowadays, rejection no longer means death, but we still carry the same fears with us at the workplace.

 ~ Amy C Edmondson, The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth